-Boarding schools normally offer a wealth of extra-curricular opportunities.
-In our opinion these are highly important as they help to provide the all-round education which is the hallmark of a top UK boarding school education.
+Boarding schools in England and the UK normally offer a wealth of extra-curricular opportunities.
+In our opinion, these are highly important as they help to provide the all-round education which is the hallmark of a top UK boarding school education.
 They often spark a lifelong interest in a particular field or even lead to a future vocation.
 We have good knowledge of what is available, at which schools, and can advise you.

 If your child is self-confident a larger school may be better especially if it has better facilities.
-If, however, your child would be happier in a more close knit environment then, almost certainly, a smaller school would be the best option.
-We know the schools and will advise you.
+If, however, your child would be happier in a more close-knit environment then, almost certainly, a smaller school would be the best option.
+We know the top boarding schools in the UK and England and can advise you.

 It is possible to find choir schools, music schools, dance schools, arts schools, schools which offer general sporting excellence as well as those which offer specialist coaching in certain sports.
 These schools will, of course, offer a good academic education too.
 There are also specialist schools which help children who have specific learning difficulties such as dyslexia.
 We know the specialist schools and can advise you if this is of interest.